andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-18-sixthpost.markdown

 """"""

 Slices provide a new subset of a collection(i.e., list, string, tuple, etc.).
 Slices use the following format... collection[start:stop:step].
-Negative indexing can be used and the stop point is not included. [:] will make a copy of the collection. [::-1] is a shortcut for reversing the collection.
+Negative indexing can be used and the stop point is not included. [:] will make a copy of the collection and [::-1] is a shortcut for reversing the collection.

 """The Slice Exercise"""